Turpentine ORG

 - natural deodorant formulas.

-- Certifications : ORGANIC : Coming from organic farming, certified by ECOCERT FR-BIO-01
+- Certifications: ORGANIC : Coming from organic farming, certified by ECOCERT FR-BIO-01

-- Country of manufacturing : FRANCE
+- Country of harvest: FRANCE

-- Country of harvest : FRANCE
+- Country of manufacturing: FRANCE

-- Part of the plant : Resin
+- Part of the plant: Resin

 - Quality and origin guaranteed: botanically and biochemically identified, a certificate of analysis provided with each purchased product.